About Us

 Community Service: Columbia Boys and Girls Club International Service: Central America

 Hayward Police Department executive management participated and visibly supported the training.
 The leadership showed commitment.
 Structured group process was an important component.
-The training was successful and used as a national model for law enforcement.
+The training was successful because it changed individuals' attitudes and the culture of the organization.
+It was used as a national model for law enforcement.
+"Critical Incidents" were used as part of the training.

-"Critical Incidents" as part of the training.
+"Critical Incidents” As part of the training.
 Here, a critical incident is presented and a chain analysis of events leading to the incident is done.
 A dialectic process occurs that provide the participants with different perspective of the critical incident.
 Different solutions are considered that could lead to different outcomes.

 The critical incident component of the curriculum makes the training relevant for the professional.